Bright Memory Infinite is the first game we've seen from the Xbox Series X - watch the trailer now

 The game was already unveiled at E3 last year, but this is the first time we've seen any gameplay from a title on the upcoming console.

 According to the announcement, the game was made by one person.
-It's a bit of an odd title to kick off with, but you can see the fast-paced action of the first-person game below.
+It's a bit of an odd title to be the first to show for the next-gen console, but you can see the fast-paced action of the first-person game below.

 - Read about all the Xbox Series X games here